International Society for Biofabrication Bylaws

 Article 1: The General Assembly

 The President chairs the General Assembly.
-The Secretary-General is responsible for keeping the minutes, which must be approved by the Executive Board not later than 30 days after the General Assembly.
+The Secretary‐General is responsible for keeping the minutes, and must be approved by the Executive Board.
 The minutes must contain the agenda of the General Assembly and include the results of any resolutions and elections and must be made available to all members.

 Article 2: The Board of Directors

-The Board of Directors shall physically meet at least once per year, which may occur at the International Conference “Biofabrication”.
-The Secretary-General shall announce the meeting date and place to the Board members at least one month in advance and distribute the meeting agenda in advance.
-The President shall chair the meeting of the Board; in case he/she is not available the Vice President shall chair the meeting; in case he/she is not available the Past President shall chair the meeting.
+The Board of Directors shall physically meet at least once per year at the International Conference “Biofabrication” and electronically as needed.
+The Secretary-General shall announce the meeting date and place to the Board members at least one (1) month in advance and distribute the meeting agenda in advance.
+The President shall chair the meeting of the Board; in case he/she is not available the President-elect shall chair the meeting; in case he/she is not available the Past President shall chair the meeting.
 The meeting shall be conducted according to the standard procedural rules.
 For Internet-mediated meetings, the notice shall take the form of posting of the agenda on the electronic meeting hall and the sending of an e-mail to alert the members to the start of the meeting.
 Meetings may be held in person at places as designated by the Board.
 Unless otherwise restricted by these bylaws, the board may decide to vote by mail or by electronic means, without a meeting in person, on a stated proposal.
-The meetings of the Board of Directors shall be considered to have formed a quorum if at least eight (8) members of the Board of Directors with voting rights are present
+The meetings of the Board of Directors shall be considered to have formed a quorum if a majority (greater than half) of the members of the Board of Directors with voting rights are present physically or teleconference.

 At all meetings of the board, every voting member shall have one (1) vote.
 Such vote may be in person, or by electronic means, as authorized by the Board.
 All questions shall be decided by a majority of the votes cast.
 In case of a tie vote, the vote of the Chairperson of the meeting shall have, subject to available options, the casting vote.